KDahir247/Journey_ECS/README.md

 - small to no checks so undefined behaviour on invalid use (so call register before adding component and make sure when removing a component entity actually has component or call has_component with a if statement)
 - Slighly higher memory due to sparse array with holes
 - No shared component model out of the box (this is passed to the user and I don't see this as a limitation)
+- Removing component or adding component on the of the same component type dense array that we are iterating will cause invalidation and problem.
+- No hierarchy model out of the box (this is passed to the user and I don't see this as a limitiation)

 Example of code
 ```odin